scottishgovernment/resources.mygov.scot/_additional/digital-first.md

 ### Channel Shift

-Identify and, wherever possible, remove impediments that prevent citizens from using the digital service, clearly establishing it as the primary channel.
+Identify and, wherever possible, remove impediments that prevent users from using the digital service, clearly establishing it as the primary channel.
 Plan to provide appropriate assisted digital support if necessary.

 ### Data Driven